TriangleBitDevs/TriangleBitDevs.github.io/_posts/2025-07-10-socratic-seminar-42.md

 We will start with introductions, cover some basic ground rules, and then jump into technical discussions.
 Topics include aspects of the Bitcoin protocol, new research developments, recent news, and software developments.

-Please note the meeting location in room Apex 1 at 100 New Millennium Way, Durham, NC 27709, USA.
+Please note the meeting location in room Macintosh at 100 New Millennium Way, Durham, NC 27709, USA.

 # Announcements